 Sexy Priest: Father Gill.
-There's even a subtext of a relationship with Peggy (he's definitely a more liberal priest than the parish is used to).
-However, Peggy cuts off contact with Father Gill and the whole Church in general in the last episode of the second season.
+There's even a subtext of an attraction to Peggy, featuring some noticeably frustrated guitar playing on his part after a conversation.
+Peggy cuts off contact with Father Gill in the last episode of the second season.

 Sexy Secretary: JOAN.
 Also, Jane, Megan, Peggy...all of them, really, probably even Miss "queen of perversions" Blankenship back in the day.